Gavin-Holt/MyMicro/README.md

 ## Custom key bindings
 For Windows many of these key bindings will not work without Autohotkey, which translates them into alternatives recognised by both the console and Micro.

 In my trials of many editors, there are some editing actions and shortcuts I find useful - so I have adopted them.
-In my selections you can see traces of CUA, wordstar and even Vim.
+In my selections you can see traces of CUA, WordStar and even Vim.

 ### Moving - local to cursor